 Earlier this year, it was acquired by D-Link.

 Over the next two quarters, the company plans to increase the number of staffers at Team F1, Singhat added, without providing specifics.
 D-Link India has about 300 full-time employees.

-6Wresearch, a market intelligence firm, said that D-Link and TP-Link collectively had 40 per cent market share of India's commercial router market in the quarter gone by.
-The Taiwanese company expects its India-unit to continue growing at a robust pace on the back of higher enterprise spending, roll outs of 3G/4G networks and increasing broadband penetration.
+6Wresearch, a market intelligence firm, said that D-Link and TP-Link collectively had a 40 per cent market share of India's commercial router market in the quarter gone by.
+The Taiwanese company expects its India-unit to continue growing at a robust pace on the back of higher enterprise spending, rollouts of 3G/4G networks and increasing broadband penetration.

 On the manufacturing side, D-Link is also toying with the idea of getting its products manufactured in India.
 Already, components of its structured cabling products are being sourced locally.
 The company prefers to work with entities that design, test, manufacture, distribute, and provide return/repair services for electronic components and assemblies.

 "We would prefer to deal with contract manufacturers and electronic manufacturing services companies instead of doing it ourselves.
 It's a model that worked well in China," he said.